michav1510/Machine-Learning-Operations/README.md

 * Running AutoML classification from Azure ML studio.
 This will run many algorithms and finds the best algorithm based on the accuracy.

 * Deploying the best model.
 We choose the best model and deploy it, a REST endpoint will be made.
-So you can interact from the internet with the model to get predictions

-* Consuming the REST endpoint.
+* Consuming the REST endpoint, so we send json requests to the REST endpoint to get predictions.

+In the second task:
+We create and publish a pipeline.
+Pipeline is a workflow of a complete machine learning task, the subtasks are incorporated in the pipeline as series of steps.
+*

 ## Architectural Diagram